Music

 Intent

-Music is a constant accompaniment to our lives with access to digital music at the touch of our fingertips.
+Music is a constant accompaniment to our lives, with access to digital music at our fingertips.
 Music can motivate and comfort us, inspire us in our thinking and reflect images and moods.
-It is our aim at Our Lady of Grace to explore the journey of musical communication; from a fleeting idea in the mind of a composer, through the precise and accurate organisation of sounds and instruments, to a performance moment and appreciation by an audience.
-In doing this, children should develop a sense of place in musical history, know that music contributes to important occasions in their own lives and in other cultures around the world and have opportunities to develop their own composition, performance and listening skills.
-Music at Our Lady of Grace is a joyful experience and it is our intention that children’s learning of music remains a skill for life.
+It is our aim at Our Lady of Grace to explore the journey of musical communication; from a fleeting idea in the mind of a composer, through the precise and accurate organisation of sounds and instruments, to an expressive performance moment and appreciation by an audience.
+In doing this, children should develop a sense of place in musical history and know that music contributes to important occasions both in their own lives and in other cultures around the world.
+Children have many opportunities to develop their own composition, performance, listening and appraisal skills.
+Music at Our Lady of Grace is a joyful experience and it is our intention that our children’s learning of music remains a skill for life.

 Implementation

-Music lessons at Our Lady of Grace engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
+Music lessons at Our Lady of Grace engage and inspire pupils to develop both a love of music and their talent as musicians.
+Children increase their self-confidence, creativity and personal sense of achievement.
+The curriculum is coherently and cohesively planned by a specialist music teacher within the collegiate curriculum framework and draws on a range of published resources.
 The vast majority of lessons are practical learning activities.

-In Key stage 1, the children are taught to use their voices expressively and creatively by singing songs and speaking chants and rhymes.
+In key stage 1, the children are taught to use their voices expressively and creatively by singing songs and speaking chants and rhymes.
 They play tuned and untuned instruments musically, following a conductor’s instructions.
 They explore the inter-related dimensions of music and listen with concentration and understanding to a range of high-quality live and recorded music.
 Composition tasks give them the opportunity to experiment with creating, selecting and combining sounds to imitate and communicate a particular creative idea.
+Basic rhythm notation is introduced and used in composition and performance tasks.

-Key stage 2 Pupils are taught to sing and play musically with increasing confidence, accuracy, fluency and expression.
-Class instrumental performance pieces are learned on the recorder and ukulele, using both staff notation and tablature.
-For musical improvisation and composition tasks, children also have access to a wide variety of tuned and untuned percussion and are also encouraged to use their own instruments.
-The learning of musical history is introduced through the use of Classic FM’s “100 Pieces” collection for listening and the BBC Ten Pieces initiative which weaves together critical listening, cultural awareness and practical performance and compositions tasks, through which the children organise and manipulate ideas within musical structures and reproduce sounds from aural memory.
+Key stage 2 pupils are taught to sing and play musically with increasing confidence, accuracy, fluency and expression.
+Class instrumental performance pieces are presented on the recorder (year 3) and ukulele (year 5), using both staff notation and tablature.
+In year 4, all children are given large group first access tuition on a string or brass instrument of choice and are encouraged to continue learning and support the school orchestra in the following years.
+There is also the option to learn woodwind instruments, taught in small groups from year 3 upwards.
+For musical improvisation and composition tasks, children also have access to a wide variety of tuned and untuned percussion and are encouraged to use their own instruments.
+The learning of musical history is introduced through the use of the ABRSM “200 Pieces” and BBC Ten Pieces collections for listening which weave together critical listening, cultural and historical awareness and practical performance and compositions tasks.
+In year 6, the curriculum context shifts to popular and commercial styles, looking at the trans-Atlantic influences of the 20th century.
+Practical activities focus on developing ensemble skills on various instruments, using knowledge and skills built up in the previous years.

 Impact